VincentQu888/VincentQu888/README.md

 <strong>Other Fun Facts:</strong>
 <ol>
   <li>I also love video games!
 I was ascendant in Valorant, have beaten multiple extreme demons in Geometry Dash, and spent a lot of time playing ranked bedwars and other Minecraft PvP.
 I've spent time playing Overwatch, Minecraft and Tetris as well.</li>
   <li>When I was younger, I always explored new hobbies.
-I've spent time dabbling in rubik's cubes, chess, radio-controlled aircraft taekwondo, soccer and badminton, among other things.</li>
+I've spent time dabbling in rubik's cubes, chess, radio-controlled aircraft, taekwondo, soccer and badminton, among other things.</li>
 </ol>